0xblockbard/aptos-crowd/README.md

 ## Smart Contract Entrypoints

-The crowdfunding smart contract includes five public entrypoints and one admin entrypoint:
+The AptosCrowd crowdfunding module includes five public entrypoints and one admin entrypoint:

 **Public Entrypoints**
 1. **create_campaign**: Initialises a new crowdfunding campaign.